tum-gis/ai_assistant_queries/README.md

 ---

-## 🏗️ User Request:  Which buildings on Weyprechstraße are connected to the district heating system?. <a name="query-8"></a>
+## 🏗️ User Request:  Which buildings on Weyprechstraße are connected to the district heating system? <a name="query-8"></a>

 **🛠️ Function Called:** `runsqlquery`